Who We Are

 Ohio State Board

-Left to right: President Bonnie Popa, 1st VP Jennie Lyons, 2nd VP Gail Milligan, Treasurer, Carol Lynn, Recording Secretary Kathy Hall and Corresponding Secretary Rose Brockham.
+Left to right: Immediate Past President Bonnie Popa, President Jennie Lyons, 2nd VP Gail Milligan, Treasurer Carol Lynn, Recording Secretary Kathy Hall and Corresponding Secretary Rose Brockham.